-In the early days of ecommerce, technology acquisition was highly reactive, and many brands pursued a “best-in-class” approach to feature adoption.
 Your planning software was from a monolithic, single-build supply chain software solution with tightly coupled services, like JDA/Blue Yonder.
-Your warehouse was from Manhattan, and you developed your own ERP.

 Then, the ‘best supply chain software’ suite was born

-As we moved into the mid-2010s, the trend started moving toward open APIs, emerging strong middleware players, and an appreciation for doing one thing and doing it well.
+The trend started moving toward open APIs, emerging strong middleware players, and an appreciation for doing one thing and doing it well.

-There was an appreciation that maybe having one firm for both your enterprise accounting (ERP) and your truck scheduling didn’t make sense because you were only good at two things instead of being excellent at one.
+There was an appreciation that maybe having one firm for both your enterprise accounting (ERP) and your truck scheduling system didn’t make sense because you were only good at two things instead of being excellent at one.

 On-demand, open ecosystem SaaS emerged

-One of the key features that drives this is the presence of an open-integration mentality when building supply chain software.
+One of the key features that drives this is the presence of an open-integration mentality when building supply chain fulfillment software.
 As such, a robust network of a la carte providers penetrated the market, offering a more modular approach to crafting your supply chain system as your business needs grow.

 Specialization